rafacdomin/PingMeRN/README.md

     RN Localization": https://github.com/stefalda/ReactNativeLocalization - Translate the app
     RN Ping": https://www.npmjs.com/package/react-native-ping - Execute the ping command and return the time of response

+To run in your device, clone this repository, execute the commands "npm -install" and "react-native run-android"

 # About the app
 - How it works?